lmarzen/blog/content/blog/spin-reducing-state-space.md

 I wanted to include this here since I ran into this problem when working on a model and was unable to find any resources that discussed this issue.

-You may know that Spin has a default max search depth of 10,000 steps and that this search depth can be increased using the _-m_ pan flag.
+You might know that Spin has a default max search depth of 10,000 steps and that this search depth can be increased using the _-m_ pan flag.

 From the [Spin Manual](https://spinroot.com/spin/Man/Pan.html):
 > **-m***N* \